 The Storage button displays an overview of how storage is being used in the DF Studio account, with total usage amounts for Active Storage, Cold Storage, and Project Storage.
 (For more information, see Asset Storage.)

 Below this area, two dynamic lists provide access to recently accessed items and bookmarked items.
-These lists can be hidden by clicking the disclosure arrow to the left of their labels, or cleared using the buttons at the bottom of each list.
+These lists can be hidden by clicking their labels, or cleared using the contextual menu accessible from the icon at the top right of each list.

 Pinned to the base of the left sidebar are two buttons for handy access from any screen within DF Studio.
-Move the mouse pointer over the “+New” button for quick links to create a new Project, Collection, or Folder.
+Move the mouse pointer over the “+New” button for links to create a new Project, Collection, or Folder.
 Click the “Bin” button to access the Bin, or empty the bin by moving the mouse pointer over the button, then clicking “Clear Bin”, and then “Confirm”.

 The right sidebar of the DF Studio interface houses the Inspector, which provides details and action buttons related to the currently displayed or selected item.
 When one or more assets are selected, the Asset Inspector occupies this space, with many contextual controls available based upon the asset, user access, and workflow.